-How to prevent and avoid Tooth decay
+How to Prevent and Avoid Tooth Decay

+This is a topic on health.
 There are many ways through which tooth decay in both adults and children can be prevented and avoided.
 Tooth decay is said to occur when acids in the mouth of any person dissolves the outer layers of the teeth.
 It is a problem being suffered by many people all over the globe.
 Tooth decay can also be called dental decay and dental caries.

 Statistically, the population of people that suffers from tooth decay keeps increasing every year.
 A one-time survey in England in the year 2012 shows that the number of adults and children that suffer from this problem is not encouraging in any way.
 In that survey, one out of every three adults in England suffers from tooth decay.
 In terms of percentage, that is to say that estimated 33% adults in the major English speaking country, England, suffer from the problem of tooth decay.
 From the same research conducted, it was found that more than one out of every four children in the country has elements of tooth decay in them.